rakaly/blog/content/calculating-eu4-province-terrain/index.md

 What's up with Qus?
 Rivers.

 Before we get to the impact of rivers, it's instructive to look at Corfu (142).
 The defined province area is disproprotionately large compared to the size of Corfu's land terrain, causing the majority of the Corfu province area to be considered inland ocean.
 Since there is no land province in EU4 that can have a terrain type of inland ocean, we subtract out the water pixels before calculating the terrain.
 And on the topic of water, let's get back to rivers.

+{{< sfffig src="corfu-water.png" caption="Terrain.bmp showing Corfu is mostly water" >}}

 ## Rivers

 Open up `map/rivers.bmp` and zoom into Qus.
 There is a river coursing through the province.
-In `terrain.bmp` the river pixels are colored as grasslands.
+In `terrain.bmp` the river pixels are colored as grasslands as shown below.

+{{< sfffig src="qus-river.png" caption="Terrain.bmp showing a grassy river" >}}

 There isn't a universal terrain that rivers are colored.
 Some rivers are mountainous and others are grassy, and these colored river pixels are enough to tip the scales of our method in the wrong direction.

 The solution is to ignore all pixels in a province's area that are part of a river.
 I use the following RGB triplets in `rivers.bmp` to know if a pixel is a river: